Before loading a table into HeatWave, identify table columns to exclude. Columns to exclude are:

 mysql> ALTER TABLE orders MODIFY description BLOB NOT SECONDARY;

-SECONDARY attribute are executed on the MySQL DB
+SECONDARY attribute, the query is executed on the